Contributing to the project

 - Pure 96Khz 24bit rips (no 192Khz or 32bit recordings dithered down to 96/24) encoded in FLAC at level 8 compression.

-- All files must have the following tags (Year = when the game was first released):
+- All files must have the following tags (Year = when the game was first released; Album Artist = all the artists mentioned in the tracks):

 - File names must adhere to the following convention: